 When the sperm enters the body of a woman, pregnancy takes place.
 However, a fertilized egg usually sends a message to the mother and thus, pregnancy proceeds further.
 There are certain cases when the embryo is not accepted by the woman's body.
-In this situation Private London Gynaecologist at Medical Express Clinic suggest you the right treatment.
+In this situation consult with gynaecologist or Get in touch with us to get the right treatment.

 There has not been proper research done in this specific area.
 Though the treatments are believed to be experimental, there has been a great success while treating women with aspirin, certain steroids and heparin.